awsdocs/incident-manager-user-guide/doc_source/what-is-incident-manager.md

 + **Incident Manager API** – For more information, see the [AWS Systems Manager Incident Manager API Reference](https://docs.aws.amazon.com/incident-manager/latest/APIReference/Welcome.html)
 + **AWS SDKs** – For more information, see [Tools for Amazon Web Services](http://aws.amazon.com/tools)

-## Incident Manager regions and quotas<a name="regions-quotas"></a>
+## Incident Manager Regions and quotas<a name="regions-quotas"></a>

-Incident Manager isn't supported in all Systems Manager regions\.
+Incident Manager isn't supported in all AWS Regions supported by Systems Manager\.

-To view information about Incident Manager regions and quotas, see [Incident Manager endpoints](https://docs.aws.amazon.com/general/latest/gr/incident-manager.html) and quotas in the Amazon Web Services General Reference guide\.
+To view information about Incident Manager Regions and quotas, see [Incident Manager endpoints](https://docs.aws.amazon.com/general/latest/gr/incident-manager.html) and quotas in the Amazon Web Services General Reference guide\.

 ## Pricing for Incident Manager<a name="pricing"></a>